In Election 2025, the economy's still the main thing, according to the AP Voter Poll

 People are stressed about affordability, but that’s manifesting itself in different ways.

 In Virginia, federal government layoffs and funding cuts initiated by the Trump administration seemed to be taking a toll.
 Roughly 6 in 10 voters said federal government cuts this year affected their family’s finances “a lot” or “a little.”
-Those economic woes could compound if the ongoing government shutdown persists and federal employees and contractors are forced to go without paychecks.
+Those economic woes could compound if the shutdown persists, and federal employees and contractors are forced to go without paychecks.

 In New York City, about 7 in 10 voters said the cost of housing where they live was “a major problem,” with renters being especially likely to point to this as an issue.
 Fewer voters called crime “a major problem” in the city.